 Quest Camper Profile

-Both boys and girls aged 6 – 18 participate in our program.
+Both boys and girls aged 5 – 21 participate in our program.
 Campers experience mild to moderate difficulties behaviorally, emotionally or socially.
 Quest campers may struggle finding stable relationships or consistently achieving their goals.
+High school and older campers are considered our Senior Campers and have responsibilities to help staff, learn to mentor, with staff supervision, younger campers and work together to perform a community project.
+In previous years, Senior Campers have raised money for Children’s Hospital, The Taylor Family Foundation and other nonprofits to better understand disabilities and develop empathy for others.

 Quest provides opportunities for children to improve problematic behaviors and self-esteem by creating an atmosphere where campers feel respected and accepted.
 From the first interaction at camp, the Quest System has been developed to allow campers to take the risk to listen to staff direction, try new positive behaviors, handle failure and develop positive relationships with other campers and staff.